mh2rashi/StockPeer/README.md

 3. <strong>Options Strategy Visualizer (Options Builder page):</strong> This page allows you to build a custom options strategy using live stock data and calculates option price and Greeks.

     - The first row allows you to add and remove as many options as you want with the ability to customize components (direction, amount, kind, strike, and expiry).
-Changing any one component automatically updates the price and Greeks.
+Changing any one component automatically updates the price and Greeks according to the Black-Scholes formula.

     - The second row shows two boxes.
 The first is for Stock Data with adjustable price (live price using a toggle button) and interest rate.
 The second box shows a list of sample strategies with explanations to help the investor get started.